 - An Environmental Product Declaration (EPD) is a third-party verified document that summarizes the environmental impacts of a product (i.e., steel HSS) as a result of the LCA.
 There are different types of EPDs: - Facility-specific EPD: An EPD from a single manufacturer and manufacturing facility of a product.
 A manufacturer of steel coil can have several steel mills.
 A facility-specific EPD must come from only one of a manufacturer's steel mill facilities. - Industry-average EPD: An EPD reporting the average EPD results developed from multiple manufacturers and multiple facilities of a steel product.
 See Figure 2 for an example of an industry-average EPD by STI for HSS, and refer to the link at the end of this article for a PDF download. - The Global Warming Potential (GWP) is a value reported in a product's EPD, which, for steel, is measured in metric tons of CO2 equivalent per metric ton of steel.
 As mentioned, the GWP value for steel is equivalent to measuring the relative amount of embodied carbon emitted to the atmosphere during the manufacturing of the steel product.
 Technically, the GWP is a relative measure of how much energy the emissions of 1 metric ton of a greenhouse gas will absorb during a period of time compared to the emission of 1 metric ton of carbon dioxide (CO2).
 For example, the industry-average GWP for non-fabricated HSS is 1.71 metric tons of CO2 equivalent per metric ton of steel.
 This means that the overall emissions to manufacture 1 metric ton of HSS are equivalent to emissions of 1.71 metric tons of carbon dioxide.
 A product compliant with Buy Clean California requires an EPD reporting a GWP value for that product or material less than the threshold GWP value specified by Buy Clean for that product. equivalent per ton of steel.
-This means that the emissions to emissions of 2.83 metric tons of carbon dioxide.
-A product compliant with BUY Clean for that product or material less than the threshold GWP value specified a GWP value for that product or material less than the threshold GWP value an EPD reporting a GWP value for that product compliant with Buy Clean for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product or material less than the threshold GWP value for that product.
+This means that the emissions to manufacture 1 metric ton of HSS are equivalent to emissions of 2.83 metric tons of carbon dioxide.
+A product compliant with Buy Clean California requires an EPD reporting a GWP value for that product or material less than the threshold GWP value required by Buy Clean for that product.